-It can be interesting to use this oscillator in confluence with the Main Oscillator by only interpreting matching indications such as both indicator being above 50 or having a divergence at the same time.
+It can be interesting to use this oscillator in confluence with the Main Oscillator by only interpreting matching indications such as both oscillators being above 50 or having a divergence at the same time.

-The Lux oscillator type also displays an estimate of the institutional activity in the market, this estimate is based on Shalen’s hypothesis.
+The Advanced oscillator type also displays an estimate of the institutional activity in the market, this estimate is based on Shalen’s hypothesis.
 Using a higher value for the Length setting aims to detect more significant institutional activity.

 Institutional activity is detected when the orange histogram is visible.

-It is known that Tesla, Inc entered positions mid January 2021 on Bitcoin.
+It is known that Tesla, Inc entered positions mid-January 2021 on Bitcoin.
 This was detected by the institutional movement in Lux Oscillator.

-The Lux oscillator type displays real time linear support and resistances that are used to determine the signals described in the next sections.
+The Lux oscillator type displays real-time linear support and resistances that are used to determine the signals described in the next sections.
 These are displayed in gray.